Code-Institute-Submissions/Project-IFD/README.md

 This site makes use of the official worls of tanks API (https://developers.wargaming.net/reference/all/wot/account/list/?application_id=5d6d1657c5bc736658f1e6aa3dcb5f6e&r_realm=eu)
 Based on the nickname statistics are requested from the API.
 Main goal is to give players extra performance information about which level, tank type and nation (with what do they excel, or where they should improve...)
+Within the World of Tanks community the WN8 score is accepted and used to measure your skills. (http://wiki.wnefficiency.net/pages/WN8)

 Main focus are to have a excellent view on Desktop sized screens, bacause scaling of graphs and DataTables are not wel represented on small portrait devices.